alessandrositta/Flatland_challenge/README.md

 ## Contacts :speech_balloon:
 The project has been developed by Giovanni Montanari, Lorenzo Sarti and Alessandro Sitta (me).

-If you have any questions, fell free to ask:
+If you have any questions, feel free to ask:

 :email: [alessandro.sitta@live.it](mailto:alessandro.sitta@live.it)